UhhhAaron/SaladBind/README.md

 5. Paste the token into the terminal (on Windows, right-click in the SaladBind window to paste)

 ### Manual
+This method is the most consistent and reliable.

 1. Start mining with the Salad app normally, if you have already been mining for over ~3h you need to restart Salad
 2. Mine for around 5-15 minutes (the "Chopping" stage)